radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 - o=examples
 <br> This is a sample of a virtual view from a database backend.
 The database used here is Apache Derby and is included in the RadiantOne installation.
 This is not a critical naming context and it may be deleted if needed (de-activate it before removing the naming context.
 You need to deactivate and delete the child node prior to removing the root naming context).
 After deleting the naming context, you can also delete the underlying schema, ou_hr_o_examples, and identity view files o_examples and ou_hr_o_examples.

->[!warning] Before you can view the data in the sample o=examples naming context, you must start the Derby database server.

->[!warning] NOTE - NEEDS TO BE UPDATED On Windows → execute %RLI_HOME%\bin\DerbyServer.exe

->[!warning] NOTE - NEEDS TO BE UPDATED On UNIX platforms → $RLI_HOME/bin/runDerbyServer.sh

 - ou=AllProfiles
 <br> This naming context is used by the legacy ID-Connect client web application and has three levels mounted below it.
 There are two nodes pointing to local RadiantOne Universal Directory stores (ou=ad_sample and ou=localvds) and one virtual view containing definitions to dynamically build groups (ou=VirtualGroups).
 If you do not plan on using the legacy ID-Connect application then this entire naming context may be deleted (de-activate each node first before removing the naming context).